gerald-e/StarbuckCapstone/Readme.md

 5. Evaluation, design and show the results
 6. Deployment

-The developed code  for the analysis can he found in the [notebook](https://github.com/gerald-e/WADSBP_AirBnB/blob/master/AirBnB%20accomondation.ipynb).
+The developed code  for the analysis can he found in the [notebook](https://github.com/gerald-e/StarbuckCapstone/blob/master/Starbucks_Capstone_notebook.ipynb).

 ## File Descriptions

-* `AirBnB accomondation.ipynb` contains the Python notebook containing all steps and further explanation for this analysis
+* `Starbucks_Capstone_notebook.ipynb` contains the Python notebook containing all steps and further explanation for this analysis
 * `./figure/*.jpg` are the outputs from all jpegs
+* `./figure/*.png` are the outputs from all png
 * `./figure/*.html` are the results from HTML GeoInformation
 * `./data/*` are all nesaccery data for this analysis
 * `Readme.md` this file